 - Scrat was originally going to be killed off after his brief scene in the opening of the first Ice Age movie, but the overwhelming response to advance footage led the filmmakers to add more scenes with him.

 - Agent Coulson in The Avengers got this.
 The fans started a project called Coulson Lives in denial of his death, insisting that he was simply too awesome to die.
 They got his actor on board, and eventually, he really did come back in his own TV show.

-- Helo from the remade Battlestar Galactica was only supposed to appear in the pilot episode and get left behind on Caprica.
+- Helo from Battlestar Galactica (2003) was only supposed to appear in the pilot episode and get left behind on Caprica.
 Fan response to the character ensured that he began a main character in the series, to the point of being part of one of show's most important Story Arcs.

 - Spike from Buffy the Vampire Slayer was going to last only five episodes, but proved so popular that he was spared and went on to become the show's Breakout Character.

 - This actually happened quite a few times on Buffy, because Joss Whedon is an evil bastard.
 Several characters were going to appear for a few episodes and then die, but were instead saved (Oz and Faith are the shining examples), some were killed off much later than intended (Joyce Summers and Tara), some were even revived from the dead.
 Fan reaction to the characters was the deciding factor every single time.

 - Barnabas Collins from Dark Shadows was brought in only as a temporary villain to attempt a revival of the show's ratings.
 He became incredibly popular with fans, went from Jerkass to badass (or sometimes Woobie or even Jerkass Woobie) and is essentially now the face of all permutations of the franchise.